MCV-2024-C1-Project/Team4/README.md

 The algorithm focuses on identifying and isolating objects of interest (e.g., artworks) and transforming them to a canonical view.

 #### Algorithm Breakdown
-## README: Image Background Removal and Artwork Extraction

-### Overview

-This algorithm is designed to remove the background of an image and extract the largest artworks (contours) within the foreground.
-The process relies on a combination of computer vision techniques, including GrabCut for background segmentation, contour detection, polygon approximation, and perspective transformation.
-The algorithm focuses on identifying and isolating objects of interest (e.g., artworks) and transforming them to a canonical view.

-### Algorithm Breakdown

 The algorithm consists of several steps: